linode/docs/docs/guides/development/graphql/graphql-apollo-an-introduction/index.md

 ## Conclusion

-Apollo GraphQL is a powerful platform that can take some time investment to learn how to use.
-You can leverage free web tools to experiment and to model your GraohQL data.
+Apollo GraphQL is a powerful platform that can take some time investment to learn to use.
+You can leverage free web tools to experiment and to model your GraphQL data.
 For example, use the  [GraphQL IDE](https://github.com/graphql/graphiql) and the [Sandbox Explorer](https://studio.apollographql.com/sandbox/explorer) to test your ideas.
 The GraphQL Foundation maintains a page on [best practices](https://graphql.org/learn/best-practices/) that you can visit to learn more about the specification.